 Try to write down as much info as possible in the accident aftermath, including:

 - Insurance info

 - Makes and models of all vehicles involved

 - The name and badge number of any responding police officers

 Smartphones are a great way to record driver and car documentation.
 Just snap photos of everything.

 6. Document the scene

-Also use your phone to snap photos of the accident scene.
+Also, use your phone to snap photos of the accident scene.
 They’ll come in handy during the claim process.
-Make sure to not only take photos of your car, but the other car as well.
+Make sure to not only take photos of your car but the other car as well.
 If you have a car camera installed, be sure to save the footage.

 7. Call Your Insurance Company

 These are just basic tips in the event of an accident, as each accident will be different.
 Once you get home, be sure to call your insurance company and file your claim.